-Concurrent enrollment program costs attributable only to USHE credit - institution admissions fees and CE tuition fees -- are not subject to fee waiver.
+Concurrent enrollment program costs attributable only to USHE credit - and CE tuition fees - are not subject to fee waiver.
+However, the CE funding received each year must first be used to pay student fees related to participation in a concurrent enrollment course before any remaining program funds are allocated elsewhere.
 Student costs related to concurrent enrollment courses required to earn secondary credit - which may include consumables, lab fees, copying and material costs, as well as textbooks required for the course-are subject to fee waiver.
 The LEA shall be responsible for these waivers.